Networked Systems for Cloud Computing

 • incremental: build aggregation block first, spine later

-• external connection: cluster block router (CBS), work like normal racks
+• external connection: cluster block router (CBR), work like normal racks

 • much larger internal traffic than external